ni/veristand-editor-plugin-examples/VeriStandCustomControls/ARCHITECTURE.md

 ## Known Issues
 1. Palette Icons - *.png* files were deprecated as palette icons in favor of a vector rendering software.
 This technology is not easy to share externally.
 New controls will display a **?** icon in the palette.
 The VeriStand team will look in to adding this support back for VeriStand 2020 R3.

+## Customizing the Application

+### Add, Remove or Rename Commands
+The term command generally means menus, toolbar items, context menus and properties pane configuration.
+All of these are customizable via a plugin derived from IPushCommandContent.
+The example provides such a plugin in the class [PluginCommandContentProvider](PluginCommandContentProvider.cs).
+Customization includes:
+* Hiding a command
+* Disabling a command
+* Changing the text associated with a command
+* Overriding the behavior of a command to do something different
+* Adding a command to the menus, toolbar, context menus and properties pane.
+Including those for a selected item.

+### Advanced Customization
+Full customization of the application is restricted to the IApplicationFeatureSet.
+There can only be one of these, and it must be provided by the executable, thus the VeriStand.CustomApplication project and the [CustomApplicationFeatureSet](CustomApplicationFeatureSet.cs) class.
+The feature set can customize more than IPushCommandContent, with some examples below:
+* Filter out any plugin in the environment.
+In the example we show how to filter out unwanted tool windows.
+* Provide a different splash screen and application name.
+* Define what docking (user ability to drag windows around) is allowed.
+* Provide a custom welcome screen(see CreateLauncherControl) when the application is launched, or just remove the existing one.